stef-cruz/our_neighbourhood/README.md

 - Receive a confirmation email when registering for an account so I can make sure the account was created
 - Log in and log out of my account so that I can come and go from the website
 - Recover my password if I forget it so that I can access the website again
-- Have a personalised user profile so that I can view, edit and delete my personal information and card information
+- Have a personalised user profile so that I can view, edit and delete my personal information
 - Upload services with a name, description, price and pictures so that I can promote an activity that will be visible on the community board

 Events